mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

     - `nonce` {{optional_inline}}
       - : A random string that can be included to ensure the response is issued specifically for this request and prevent {{glossary("replay attack", "replay attacks")}}.

+> **Note:** Currently FedCM only allows the API to be invoked with a single IdP, i.e. the `identity.providers` array has to have a length of 1.
+Multiple IdPs must be supported via different `get()` calls.
+This may change in the future.

 ### Return value

-A {{jsxref("Promise")}} that resolves with an {{domxref("IdentityCredential")}} instance matching the provided parameters.
+A {{jsxref("Promise")}} that resolves with an {{domxref("IdentityCredential")}} instance matching the provided parameters if the user identity is successfully validated by the IdP.

+This object contains a token that the RP can then send to its server to validate the user on their service.
+Once the RP validates the user, they can sign them in, sign them up to their service, etc.

+> **Note:** The exact nature of the token is opaque to the FedCM API, and to browser.
+The IdP decides on the syntax and usage of it, and the RP needs to follow the instructions provided by the IdP (see the [Google Sign In instructions](https://developers.google.com/identity/gsi/web/guides/fedcm-migration), for example) to make sure they are using it correctly.

 If the browser's login status for the IdP is `"logged-out"`, the FedCM request fails silently without making a request to the IdP's [accounts list endpoint](/en-US/docs/Web/API/FedCM_API/IDP_integration#the_accounts_list_endpoint).
 See [Update login status using the Login Status API](/en-US/docs/Web/API/FedCM_API/IDP_integration#update_login_status_using_the_login_status_api) for more information about FedCM login status.

 ### Exceptions

 - `IdentityCredentialError` {{domxref("DOMException")}}
   - : The request to the [ID assertion endpoint](/en-US/docs/Web/API/FedCM_API/IDP_integration#the_id_assertion_endpoint) is unable to validate the authentication, and rejects with an error response containing information about why.
-See the [Error API example](/en-US/docs/Web/API/CredentialsContainer/get#example_including_error_api_information) below for more information on how it can be used.
+See the [Error API example](#example_including_error_api_information) below for more information on how it can be used.
 - `NetworkError` {{domxref("DOMException")}}
   - : The IdP did not respond within 60 seconds, or the provided credentials were not valid/found.
 - `NotAllowedError` {{domxref("DOMException")}}